 Mandy (formerly Casting Call Pro) has been a staple of the casting community for a long time, and as such, there are a lot of opportunities posted on a daily basis.
 It’s one of the top places to book paid gigs without an agent, and they often have commercial opportunities as well as lower-budget productions.

-It allows you to create a profile with all your credits concisely with added features such as views, private messaging a bonus; you can also let your agent control your profile.
-It does come at the cost of £20.40 a month, but if you’re getting genuine engagement and paid roles from the website, you should soon recoup this cost.
+It allows you to create a profile with all your credits concisely with added features such as views, private messaging as a bonus; you can also let your agent control your profile.
+It does come at the cost of a monthly fee, but if you’re getting genuine engagement and paid roles from the website, you should soon recoup this cost.
 There are also many resources available to paying members to help them progress in their careers included in your membership fee.

 There is a brilliant community on the site that allows you to ask questions, discuss thoughts amongst the members and create real collaborations that can lead to future job opportunities and further your understanding of the film industry as a whole.